 Can you Contribute to Both a 401K and a SEP IRA?

-If you have an employer, you can contribute to both your employer’s 401K and make contributions to your own SEP IRA (as your own employer) simultaneously.
+Yes, if you have an employer-sponsored retirement plan, you can contribute to both your employer’s 401K (or 403B, 457B, or Government TSP) and make contributions to your own SEP IRA (as an “employer”) simultaneously.
 Pretty sweet.

 Can SEP IRAs be Roth SEP IRAs?